codedbycass/Citations-Auth/README.md

 - **Node.js**: Employed for server-side development.
 - **JavaScript (JS)**: Utilized for both client and server-side functionality.
+- **EJS**: Dynamically renders HTML after pulling information from the database.
 - **APIs**: Integrated to enhance the application's features.
 - **MongoDB**: Used as the database to store book log data.